 - Deniyaya-Mederipitiya (South-East) – our choice

-After spending some time with online research, I chose to visit the Sinharaja Forest from the South-East Entrance Point, Deniyaya, due to its accessibility, activities, and accommodation options.
+After some research, I chose to visit the Sinharaja Forest using the Deniyaya entrance, due to its accessibility, activities, and hotel options.

-Therefore, this Travel Guide will focus on the Deniyaya Entrance.
+Therefore, this Travel Guide focuses on the Deniyaya Entrance.

-– I`d rent a tuk tuk from the start
+– I`d rent a tuk tuk from Day 1

 From the Southern Coastline